bolderflight/imu/README.md

 The rotation matrix is used to align the sensor data with the vehicle frame.
 This is useful if the sensor cannot be installed aligned with the vehicle axes.
 The rotation should be used to align the sensor x-axis out the vehicle nose, the y-axis out the right, and the z-axis down.

-**struct Data** defines a structure of data returned from the sensor.
+**struct ImuData** defines a structure of data returned from the sensor.
 The data fields are:

 | Name | Description |
 | --- | --- |